 View an individual detector 🔗

 As with charts, the resolution of data displayed is determined by the chart’s time range.
 The detail view at right displays data at the detector’s resolution, that is, the frequency at which the detector evaluates the signal.
-Any events that have occurred during the detector’s time range are shown below the X axis.
+Any events that have occurred during the detector’s time range are shown under the X axis.

-If a detector contains a SignalFlow tab, you are viewing a detector that was created using the API.
+If a detector contains a SignalFlow tab, you are viewing a detector that created using the API.

 If you are familiar with the API, you can use this tab to view and edit the detector code and make changes to the detector rules.
 For more information, see Edit detectors through the SignalFlow tab.